biocorecrg/SIB_course_nextflow_Nov_2021/docs/fourth.rst

 	}

-Since bowtie indexing requires unzipped reference fasta file, we first **gunzip** it, we then build the reference index, and we finally remove the unzipped file.
+Since bowtie indexing requires unzipped reference fasta file, we first **gunzip** it, then build the reference index, and finally remove the unzipped file.

-The output channel generated is organized as a **tuple**, i.e. a list of elements.
+The output channel is organized as a **tuple**; i.e., a list of elements.

 The first element of the list is the **name of the index as a value**, the second is a **list of files constituting the index**.